 Skillfully Using Signals in Angular – Selected Hints for Professional Use

-1. Signals in Angular: The Future of Change Detection
+1. Signals in Angular: Building Blocks

 2. Component Communication with Signals: Inputs, Two-Way Bindings, and Content/ View Queries